Governor Vacancies

 We are currently looking for new Governors with no current association with the children at the school and would be delighted to hear from anyone who has:

-• background in HR or educational fields ,
+• background in background in HR or marketing fields ,

 • interest in the performance of the school.